PBJ Nursing Home Staffing Dashboard

 About the PBJ Dashboard

 Staffing data is a key indicator of nursing home quality, revealing how much care residents receive and what resources facilities commit.
 Yet most public data shows only the latest quarter, offering a narrow and incomplete view.
-The PBJ Dashboard stitches together nine years of federal CMS staffing files—billions of data points from payroll-based journal (PBJ) submissions—into interactive visualizations, so you can see how staffing has changed over time and bring data-driven context to what's happening inside the 15,000 nursing homes across the United States.
+PBJ320 stitches together nine years of federal CMS staffing files—billions of data points from Payroll-Based Journal (PBJ) submissions—into interactive visualizations, so you can see how staffing has changed over time and bring data-driven context to what's happening inside 15,000+ U.S. nursing homes.

 Who it helps

-- Journalists – plug numbers and data visualizations into a nursing home investigation or ownership-focused report without wrangling raw CSVs.
+- ReportersPlug numbers and data visualizations into a nursing home investigation or ownership-focused report without wrangling raw CSVs.

 What you can explore